-In this study, damage datasets from the 1995 Kobe, 2004 Niigata Chuetsu, 2007 Noto-Peninsula, and 2007

-Niigata Chuetsu-oki earthquakes are compiled to construct a fragility curve for water distribution pipes.
+In this study, damage datasets from the 1995 Kobe, 2004 Niigata Chuetsu, 2007 Noto-Peninsula, and 2007 Niigata Chuetsu-oki earthquakes are compiled to construct a fragility curve for water distribution pipes.
 A scaled log-normal distribution is employed for the fragility function.
-In addition, the damage ratios of water distribution pipes in Chiba Prefecture, Japan, after the scenario Tokyo Metropolitan earthquake are illustrated.
+To judge the accuracy of the estimation, the resulting fragility curve is applied to the area subjected to severe ground motion during the 2007 Niigata Chuetsu-oki earthquake.
+In addition, the damage ratio of water distribution pipes in Chiba Prefecture, Japan, after the scenario Tokyo Metropolitan earthquake are also illustrated.

-2. METHOD OF ESTIMATING THE DAMAGE RATIO OF WATER DISTRIBUTION PIPES where $R_m$ is the damage ratio, $C_p$ , $C_d$ , $C_g$ , and $C_l$ are correction coefficients for the pipe material, diameter, geological condition, and liquefaction occurrence, respectively, and v is the peak ground velocity (PGV).
+Method of Estimating the Damage Ratio of Water Distribution Pipes where R_m is the damage ratio, C_p , C_d , C_g , and C_l are correction coefficients for the pipe material, diameter, geological condition, and liquefaction occurrence, respectively, and v is the peak ground velocity (PGV).